xarvatium/install-script/README.md

-# install-script
+# Install Script

-Using this to store my install script for Linux distros to streamline the installation process
+Yo, if you're reading this, this is my install script I'm writing to use for Linux distros.
+You can ignore this if you like, but you're welcome to use it for yourself and modify it.

+### What This Installs
+- Waterfox
+- JetBrains Toolbox (must be ran afterword)
+- More to come